 Where to find the best training to become a football scout

-Answering the question posed in the title “What to Study to Become a Football Scout?”, the Master’s in Big Data Applied to Football Scouting from Sports Data Campus stands out as the most comprehensive and recognised programme in the field.
+Answering the question posed in the title “What to Study to Become a Football Scout?”, the Master’s Degree in Scouting Applied to Football from Sports Data Campus stands out as the most comprehensive and recognised programme in the field.

 This course not only teaches you how to analyse players and teams but also trains you to use state-of-the-art technological tools.
 With a strong focus on practical cases and an innovative methodology, it prepares you for a successful career in professional football.